The sandwich is the working class hero of American cuisine.

 Ham and cheese.
 Tuna salad.
 Po’ Boy.
 They’re the stuff of a man on a well-deserved one-hour break.

 Which is the spirit behind The L.A.
-Book of Sandwich, Vol. 2, a compilation of all the finest sandwiches one L.A. neighborhood has to offer.
+Book of Sandwich, in which we compile all the best sammies in one L.A. neighborhood.

 But today, we’re flipping the script.
 Rather than sticking to one barrio, these are our five picks for the best new-to-market, must-eat sandwiches of 2017.

 Chef Curtis Stone’s butcher/steakhouse isn’t technically open for lunch, but they do prepare a tray of sandwiches, thanks to their on-staff butcher.
 They feature meats from their charcuterie offerings with a basil burrata spread that oozes out of the stecca (olive oil baguette) like sand through a sieve.
 You’ll be licking your fingers on this one.
 Definitely grab one of the donuts from the tray while you’re at it.

 The storefront of Tinfoil is a liquor store.
 But hidden in the back behind an employee’s only door is a deli that prepares nothing but delicious sandwiches.
 Like most great things in this world, these sandwiches are very simple.
 We like the roasted chicken with shaved parm and arugula.

 When you bite into the crisp golden beer batter, you’ll swear it’s a fried fish sandwich.
 The spicy slaw and pickles have that effect.
 So does the fact that you need a steak knife to cut it and lots napkins to deal with the mess.